I want to share my experience styling my natural hair with others.

 When dying your hair with Kool-Aid, you do not have to worry about harsh chemicals.
-Chemical dye can dry out hair which results in breakage.
-Kool-Aid is so inexpensive, being economical when coloring your hair is easy.
+Chemical dye can dry out hair, which results in breakage.
+Kool-Aid is so inexpensive, making coloring your hair on a budget easy.

 Double Double Cherry

 Triple Awesome Grape

 Berry Blue + Lemon Lime